Tongan Kava Ceremony-Taumafa Kava: Kava in Pulotu

-ʻAhoʻeitu - 1st Tuʻi Tonga Empire
+ʻAhoʻeitu: First Tuʻi Tonga

 Kava also plays a very important role in the origin story of the Tuʻi Tonga Empire line of kings, Tonga's first and most sacred line that is said to have controlled a vast Oceanic empire.
-The Tuʻi Tonga line is the progenitor of most Tongan chiefly and noble titles, and even the current ruling house of Tupou can trace their lineage to this senior line.
-In short, a half-human, by his mother 'Ilaheva, and half-god man named ʻAhoʻeitu ascended a great toa tree in search of his father, one of the great sky-gods, Tangaloa ʻEitumātupuʻa.
-In his search, he happened upon Tangaloa and it is said that he partook of kava with Tangaloa.
-During his stay in langi, the abode of Tangaloa, where many researchers claim is the sky or even Manuʻa, Samoa, ʻAhoʻeitu had met and bested his five older brothers in an array of sports. ʻAhoʻeitu immediately became the favorite amongst his siblings and out of jealousy, his older brothers led by the eldest, Talafale, killed ʻAhoʻeitu, throwing his head into a hoi bush and disposing of the body by eating it.
-After searching for ʻAhoʻeitu, Tangaloa ʻEitumātupuʻa inquire of his five sons and knew what they had done and commanded that a great tāno’a or kumete, kava bowl, be brought to him in which he commanded the five to throw up the remains of ʻAhoʻeitu.
-After they had done so, Tangaloa ʻEitumātupuʻa had covered the kava bowl with leaves of the nonu (noni) tree and ʻAhoʻeitu miraculously was brought back to life.
-It is proclaimed by Tangaloa ʻEitumātupuʻa that ʻAhoʻeitu would return to maama, the world and Tonga, to become the Tuʻi Tonga, paramount chief/king of Tonga, and his five older brothers would go with him to serve their younger brother and protect him.
-The eldest of the five, Talafale, became Tuʻi Faleua, king of the second house, for if ever ʻAhoʻeitu's line should die out, Talafale and his descendants would then rule.
-Today the Noble Tuʻipelehake is the line descendant from Talafale.
-The other four brothers became the heads of the kau Falefā, the four houses, tasked with specific duties in protecting and providing for ʻAhoʻeitu and the Tuʻi Tonga line.
+The Tuʻi Tonga line is the progenitor of most Tongan chiefly and noble titles, and even the current ruling House of Tupou can trace their lineage to this senior line.

+In short, a half-human (by his mother 'Ilaheva) and half-god man named ʻAhoʻeitu ascended a great toa tree in search of his father, one of the great sky-gods, Tangaloa ʻEitumātupuʻa.
+In his search, he happened upon Tangaloa, and it is said that he partook of kava with Tangaloa.
+During his stay in langi, the abode of Tangaloa—which many researchers claim is the sky or even Manuʻa, Samoa—ʻAhoʻeitu met and bested his five older brothers in an array of sports. ʻAhoʻeitu immediately became the favourite amongst his siblings; out of jealousy, his older brothers led by the eldest, Talafale, killed ʻAhoʻeitu, throwing his head into a hoi bush and disposing of the body by eating it.

+After searching for ʻAhoʻeitu, Tangaloa ʻEitumātupuʻa inquired of his five sons.
+He knew what they had done and commanded that a great tānoʻa or kumete (kava bowl) be brought to him, in which he commanded the five to throw up the remains of ʻAhoʻeitu.
+After they had done so, Tangaloa ʻEitumātupuʻa covered the kava bowl with leaves of the nonu (noni) tree, and ʻAhoʻeitu was miraculously brought back to life.
+It was proclaimed by Tangaloa ʻEitumātupuʻa that ʻAhoʻeitu would return to maama (the world and Tonga) to become the Tuʻi Tonga, paramount chief and king of Tonga, and his five older brothers would go with him to serve their younger brother and protect him.
+The eldest of the five, Talafale, became Tuʻi Faleua ("King of the Second House"); if ever ʻAhoʻeitu's line should die out, Talafale and his descendants would then rule.
+Today the Tuʻipelehake title is the line descended from Talafale.
+The other four brothers became the heads of the kau Falefā (the Four Houses), tasked with specific duties in protecting and providing for ʻAhoʻeitu and the Tuʻi Tonga line.